dadams-AU/honors/README.md

 - **Membership Information**: Details about how to become a member and the benefits of joining.
 - **Events**: Upcoming and past events organized by the societies.
 - **Qualifications**: Criteria for joining the honor societies.
-- **Resources**: Useful resources for members and those interested in the field of Public Administration.
+- **Resources**: Useful resources for members and those interested in the fields of Public Administration and Political Science.
 - **Scholarship**: Information about scholarship opportunities available to members.
 - **Application Form**: Integrated with Formspree and reCaptcha for secure and efficient form submissions.